0x09/listfs/README.md

 ## Use
     listfs <opts> <file> <mountpoint>

 Where `<opts>` are any series of arguments to be passed along to FUSE.
-Use `hfsfuse -h` for a list of switches.
+Use `listfs -h` for a list of switches.